 Employment Outlook and Salary Information

-In 2015, the U.S. Bureau of Labor Statistics (BLS) reported an average annual salary of $79,620 for detectives and criminal investigators.
-All police and detectives, including U.S. border control agents, could expect slower-than-average job growth of 4% from 2014-2024, according to the BLS.
-Criminal investigators and detectives, which include customs inspectors, will suffer a minor job decline of 1% during this same period.
+In 2018, the U.S. Bureau of Labor Statistics (BLS) reported an average annual salary of $85,020 for detectives and criminal investigators.
+All police and detectives, including U.S. border control agents, could expect average job growth of 5% from 2018-2028, according to the BLS.
+Criminal investigators and detectives, which include customs inspectors, may experience a growth of 3% during this same period.

 Imports, exports, tariffs, and immigrations/emigrations are inspected by an officer in customs.
 These officers undergo thorough examinations and a background check.
 Since the job market is competitive, relevant work experience and/or professional training are crucial.